 Lotte Hotel Hanoi – $105 including breakfast

 Southeast Asian country Laos is a rare case where the capital city is not the most expensive in the country: that would be Luang Prabang.
-So once Laos opens back up, spend a little time in Vientiane on the way in or out and take advantage of great hotel rates.
+So spend a little time in Vientiane on the way in or out and take advantage of great hotel rates.
 This is a good place for an air-conditioned splurge and a hotel pool.
+Plus you can take an excursion out to surreal Buddha Park nearby.

 Crowne Plaza Vientiane – $80 w/bkfst.